Ecotrust/floodplain-restoration/README.md

 * /api/site/1/status >
    (if there is a next questions) /api/question/:next: > (if question has an answer node) /api/node/:answer:  (then populate UI)
-* system_check function/mgmt command
-    - make sure the terminal nodes of the belief network matches questions
-    - make sure we can construct and query the network from the bif
 * pit vs property-specific questions/inputnodes
-* translate cpt_edited to our new bif format
 * setup routine to create test data
 * seperate db for silk?
-* unit tests against web api
 * auth
 * caching
 * django pipeline